wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.1.0 - Released on 20 January 2023 =
+= 4.1.1 - Released on 16 March 2023 =
-* New: Compatibility with the Latest WC and WP
+* New: Compatibility with the Latest WC (6.1.1) and WP (7.5.0)
-* New: Added Custom CSS Setting
-* Fix: File Uploading name formatting issue
-* Enhancement: File upload Add more button hide when limit exceeded
+* Fix: RMA Policies for Tax Handling
+* Fix: Price on Refund Form based on the Coupon Functionality